 Most medium-sized MSPs have about 25 to 30 employees categorized into IT support teams (e.g. L1: 3; L2: 3-5; L3- 2-3).
 Their client base may include companies with an employee count up of to 100, with the remaining averaging 20 to 30 employees per business.
 Depending on the tiered help desk structure, the escalation mechanism usually employs a service desk coordinator to circulate tickets amongst varying tiers.

 Group Support Model: An Alternative to the Tiered Support Model

 As a substitute for the tiered help desk structure, there’s the group support model.
 A group support model calls for the development of clusters of teams made up of four to eight members.
 Each team is assigned its lead and is responsible for managing a focused clientele (for example, backup, project, NOC, and firewall, amongst several others).

 The benefit of adopting this model instead of the tiered support model is that it allows support staff to work with each customer with a personalized and customized approach because their issues are usually handled by the same staff members in each instance.
 Moreover, this model allows L1/L2 engineers to be part of teams in some scenarios.

 In smaller MSP teams where the number of team members does not exceed five, employees tend to develop a generalist approach, as they have the experience of collectively delivering tasks performed by L1 and L2 engineers.

 Responding to Developments in the Realm of IT

 Information Technology is arguably one of the most fast-paced industries in the world.
 Therefore, prospective entrants into this field must take into account several internal and external factors when deciding on the ideal MSP help desk structure.
-Consider your objectives, budget, and expertise while taking into account MSP best practices as the benchmark for your services to make the right decision for your company.
+Consider your objectives, budget, and expertise while taking into account MSP best practices as the benchmark for the tiered support model implementation.